This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Preheat the oven to 375°F.

-• Lay the asparagus on a large baking sheet.
+• Prepare the asparagus: Lay the asparagus on a large baking sheet.
 Drizzle with oil and rub to cover the asparagus in the oil.
-Sprinkle with salt and pepper and spread to an even layer.
+Sprinkle with salt and black pepper and spread to an even layer.

 1 lb asparagus, ½ tsp kosher salt, ½ tsp freshly ground black pepper, 1 tbsp olive oil

-• In a small bowl, mix the Dijon mustard and maple syrup to combine.
-Nestle the salmon fillets in between the asparagus.
+• Prepare the salmon: In a small bowl, mix the Dijon mustard and maple syrup to combine.
+Nestle the salmon fillets between the asparagus.
 Brush the top of the salmon with the prepared mustard and syrup.
 Sprinkle the brushed salmon with the everything bagel seasoning.

 1 tbsp Dijon mustard, 1 tbsp maple syrup, 2 tsp everything bagel seasoning, 4 5-oz salmon fillets

-• Place the sheet pan in the preheated oven.
-Roast until the salmon reaches 120°F and the asparagus is tender, 8-12 minutes.
-Remove the sheet pan from the oven and allow the salmon to rest for 5 minutes before serving.
-Top the asparagus with fresh lemon juice.
+• Roast: Place the sheet pan in the preheated oven.
+Roast until the salmon reaches an internal temperature of 120°F and the asparagus is tender, 10-12 minutes.
+Remove the sheet pan from the oven and allow the salmon to rest for 5 minutes before serving, which will bring the internal temperature of the salmon up to a finished temperature of 125°F (this is for medium-rare doneness).
+Top the asparagus with fresh lemon juice and serve.

 1 tbsp fresh lemon juice